mjordan/tutorial_on_updating_using_workbench/README.md

 google_sheets_gid: 609339107
 ```

-Save your configuration file and run `./workbench --config tutorial_exercise_replace_thumbnails.yml --check`, and if no major problems are reported, then run `./workbench --config tutorial_exercise_replace_thumbnails.yml`.
+Save your configuration file in your Workbench directory as "tutorial_replace_thumbnails.yml" and run `./workbench --config tutorial_replace_thumbnails.yml --check`, and if no major problems are reported, then run `./workbench --config tutorial_replace_thumbnails.yml`.

 To see the new thumbnails, rerun you search for "cats".